 Contact your local film commission and ask if they have any lists of location scouts or location companies in your area.
 Location companies and scouts keep a database of homes available for filming.
-These location companies are contacted by film companies whenever a commercial, movie or tv show needs a location.
+These location companies are contacted by film companies whenever a commercial, movie, or tv show needs a location.
 Our home is listed with multiple location companies and scouts.

 When I first wanted to get into filming I contacted the California Film Commission.
 They sent me a list of location scouts and location companies in Southern California.
 I put together a flier (with color photos of our home) and mailed it to about 300 location contacts.
-This was the start to our filming multiple times a year for over twenty years.
+This was the start of our filming multiple times a year for over twenty years.

 I could go on and on but I promise I won’t.
 We have really enjoyed the filming we have been able to do at our home.
 And it’s not that hard to get your home in the movies.
-Because, it might just work for you and your home.
+Because it might just work for you and your home.

 Keep your eyes open.
 Someday you just might see my hundred-year-old home on your TV!